title.gif (2832 bytes)

 It is very important that the ewe clean the sack off her newborn herself, in so doing they bond and learn to recognize each other.
 Smell seems to be the most important factor here.
 Leave the ewe to tend to her lamb, be observant, but do not be too eager to rush in to help, Soay mothers generally know what they are doing and are good at it; only intercede if you can see there is something drastically wrong.
 The afterbirth, including the placenta will be hanging from the ewe and will pass within a few hours.
 Let it pass naturally, do not attempt to pull it out.
 If it has not passed within 24 hours call the vet for advice.
 Do not cut the placenta shorter as its weight hanging may encourage it to drop off naturally.
 If it dragging on the ground tie it in a bow to shorten it and let it continue to hang.

-As soon after delivery as you can (but after the mother has cleaned it and it has had it first meal) catch the lamb and immerse the umbilical cord up to the abdomen in 7% tincture of iodine.
+As soon after delivery as you can (but after the mother has cleaned it and it has had it first meal) catch the lamb and immerse the umbilical cord stump up to the abdomen in 7% tincture of iodine.
 This is a simple precaution that will reduce the risk infection.
 I have found a prescription pill vial filled with the iodine works very well for this, the stump will drop down into vial and you do not have to turn the lamb over to apply it.
-If the stump is so long that it touches the ground, I trim it a bit with surgical scissors.
+If it is so long that it touches the ground, I trim it a bit with surgical scissors.
 I also give each lamb a 0.25cc injection of vitamins A & D and a 0.25cc injection of BoSe because selenium deficiency is such a problem in my area, but as with all medications, consult your own veterinarian to see if he/she feels such this treatment is appropriate.
 I then tag lambs with mini ear tags so I can identify them later.
 When all of this has been done return the baby to its mother and let them continue the bonding process.

 If you need to move a lamb to a more secure location from where it was born, stoop over pick it (them) up and carry it holding it down close to the ground where the mother will not loose sight of it.
 Slowly back away in the direction you want to take the lamb coaxing the mother to follow, make sure she keeps the lamb in her sight.
 If it cries all the better, she will follow its cry.
 If you simply pick it up and walk away she will not see it and will panic that it is lost.

 It is not uncommon for a ewe to reject a twin or for a young ewe to reject her first lamb.
 Sometimes a mother simply cannot produce enough milk to feed multiple offspring and in this case you may have to supplement the ewes milk with milk replacer.
 Do not disturb the lamb when it is nursing, but if it is obviously still hungry it will sometimes also take a bottle, but only offer it after it has successfully nursed.
-If the ewe will not let the lamb nurse confine them in a small pen and restrict her movement with something like a head gate (which holds her from moving forward or backward) and give her hay and a little grain as a distraction.
+Very often once it has been on a bottle it will not go back to nursing the ewe.
+If the ewe will not let the lamb nurse confine it/them in a small pen and restrict her movement with something like a head gate (which holds her from moving forward or backward) and give her hay and a little grain as a distraction.
 This can give the lamb a chance to work out getting its first meal without her moving away from it.
 In the case of twins, where one is larger and getting most of the milk place it in a small pen (wall off a corner of the jug) beside the mother but where it can't reach her after it has eaten and leave the smaller lamb with the ewe.
-Watch them all very carefully and after the smaller one has nursed return the bigger twin.
+Watch them all very carefully and after the smaller one has nursed return the bigger twin to its mom and sibling.
 Continue to watch them closely.
 If none of this works and the ewe simply rejects her lamb entirely you will need to care for the newborn yourself.
 Orphaned lambs are referred to "bummers" or "bottle babies" and it is important to have lambing supplies on hand before the season begins for just such a case.
-If the baby has not gotten colostrum from its mother (which it must get with the first 24 hours of birth), it will need it from an outside source, ideally fresh or frozen (thawed in a warm water bath not in the microwave) from another ewe (or goat) or a powdered form such as Nurse Mate which available from Pipestone Vet Supply.
+If the baby has not gotten colostrum from its mother (which it must get with the first 24 hours of birth), it will need it from an outside source, ideally fresh or frozen (thawed in a warm water bath not in the microwave) from another ewe (or goat) or a powdered form such as Nurse Mate which is available from Pipestone Vet Supply.
 Every effort should be made to provide 10 percent of the lamb's body weight with this "first milk" over the course of the first 24 hours and the sooner it is started after parturition the better.
 After that you will need to switch to lamb milk replacer (many brands are available, but Pipestone Vet Supply has an especially good one).
 Do not mix colostrum and milk replacer, finish one then start the other allowing some time in-between the two.
 Feedings should be every two hours the first few days, four times a day after that, eventually reducing that to three then two and finally one until it is fully weaned at between ten and twelve weeks of age.
 Try to spread bottles out evenly over the course of the day so that the first feeding is very early in the morning and the last one shortly before you go to bed.
-A quarter of a cup at each feeding has worked well for me in the very beginning, but that will increase as the lamb grows, it should be getting between 10-20 percent of it's body weight in milk a day depending on temperature and its condition for the first four weeks or so.
-Then you will start gradually cutting back.
+A quarter of a cup at each feeding has worked well for me in the very beginning, but that will increase as the lamb grows, it should be getting between 10-20 percent of it's body weight in milk a day depending on the outside temperature and its condition for the first four weeks or so.
+Then gradually start cutting back as it begins to eat hay.
 Be careful not to over feed at any one time.
-Under feeding can also be a problem and if the lamb has an arch in its back, cries excessively or shivers it if is cold it is probably not getting enough milk.
+Under feeding can also be a problem and if the lamb has an arch in its back, cries excessively or shivers because it is cold it is probably not getting enough milk.
 The most common problem I have had is diarrhea (scours), which can have a number of causes, but is often due to too much or too rich a formula given in too short a time.
 If you suspect this is the cause reduce the amount given at each serving (increase the number of servings if need be).
 Mixing the milk replacer with a little more water than suggested so it is not so rich (2 1/2 cups instead of 2) and adding 1/8 tsp. of Deliver granules (a supplement for calves) to 3/4 cup of formula will often control the problem.
 If it does not consult your vet.
 While a lamb will start picking at hay within a few days of birth it will be four to six weeks before it's system will be adequately developed to digest roughage but it will be ten to twelve weeks before it can live exclusively on a diet of hay and be completely weaned.
-To take some pressure off the mother a commercial creep feed can be started for the lambs when they are about six weeks old.
-Serve this in a creep pen into which the lambs can pass, but the ewes cannot.
+To take some pressure off the mother a commercial medicated creep feed can be started for the lambs when they are about six weeks old.
+This will also help with the control of coccidiosis (see below).Serve this in a creep pen into which the lambs can pass, but the ewes cannot.

 Creep pen where lambs can go but mothers cannot